 One of the grandest of the Magic Circle firms, a stellar financial machine, a fortress on Fleet Street and a bastion of legal excellence - Freshfields offers a lot.
 A brief blip now long behind it, the firm has put its woes behind it and is steaming ahead, with a remarkably strong financial performance, year after year.
-Turnover for 2012/13 puts the firm amongst the billionaire's club and the boys (and they are mainly boys) at the top pull in millions.
+Turnover for 2012/13 put the firm amongst the billionaire's club and the boys (and they are mainly boys) at the top pull in millions.
+In 2015/16 it increased revenue by 6.6% increase to £1.327 billion for the last financial year as profit also grew 7.5% to £617 million.
+Profit per equity partner rose 7.6% to £1.47 million.

 Such success hasn’t been easy.
-Over the past few years the firm has booted out nearly a hundred partners and has been pretty stingy making up new ones, too.
+Durign the recession the firm booted out nearly a hundred partners and was pretty stingy making up new ones, too.
 Although - as plenty of firms found out - the downturn came with its own opportunities, and Freshies found itself advising plenty of banks and financial institutions - including the Bank of England (a client since 1743, dontchaknow), the German Ministry of Finance and central banks in Italy and the UAE.

 Talking of big-ticket clients, we recommend - should you ever meet a Freshfields partner - that you steer clear of mentioning the London Olympics.
 They'll talk your ear off (what with the firm having been "official provider of legal services" to the 2012 games).
-Plenty of lawyers - from trainee up - were involved in the bid and delivery of the highly-successful games, so was been an exciting few years on that front (for those in London, at least - lawyers outside the UK were a bit less engaged with all the excitement, free tickets and so on).
-As a result of all the work (all done pro bono, of course), the firm is involved in Rio 2016, which has the potential for slightly more glamorous secondments.
+Plenty of lawyers - from trainee up - were involved in the bid and delivery of the highly-successful games, so it was an exciting few years on that front (for those in London, at least - lawyers outside the UK were a bit less engaged with all the excitement, free tickets and so on).
+As a result of all the work (all done pro bono, of course), the firm was also involved in Rio 2016.

 In the pay hikes announced in May 2014, the firm's 'Career Milestones' system means that instead of receiving a

-fixed salary per PQE level, lawyers are paid according to their
+fixed salary per PQE level, lawyers were henceforth paid according to their

 development across seven "key elements", like technical skills

-So all in all, cash and benefits are some of the best in the City, and whilst the London offices are showing their age they are at least (in an era when the Magic Circle is deserting to Canary Wharf and Spitalfields) well-located.
-Even if the gym is "like a solitary confinement chamber" (although there's lots of building work going on at the moment).
+So all in all, cash and benefits are some of the best in the City (barring those mega-paying US firms, of course), and whilst the London offices are showing their age they are at least (in an era when the Magic Circle is deserting to Canary Wharf and Spitalfields) well-located.
+Even if the gym is "like a solitary confinement chamber".

 Which is lucky, because a a good beasting is the order of the day.
 Although there may not be any official targets, hours are as tough as at any Magic Circle firm.
 Assistants lament a "presenteeism culture" and the "long, long hours" which mean "I don’t even attempt to make weekday plans".
 One trainee said "clients pay for dinner after 7, and taxis after 9.
 Both of which are handy, considering you make use of these perks every night of the week.
 And most weekends."